-Beginning July 12, 2020, Trinity Church Baraboo will begin re-gathering for in-person worship so long as the virus situation locally remains relatively contained.
+Trinity Church Baraboo is re-gathering for in-person worship as local virus activity permits.
 This re-gathering will require us to learn a new way of being together: learn more below.

 No one who is sick should attend worship.
 If you have had a cough, sore throat, nausea, diarrhea, recent loss of taste or smell, or other covid-19-like symptom within the last two weeks, or if you have been exposed to someone with suspected or confirmed covid-19 in the last two weeks, please do not attend worship.

 As you enter the church, you will be asked by a service host whether you have any of these symptoms or if you have had a recent exposure.

 Precautions During the Service

 We are taking a number of precautions to protect our community from covid-19, and to serve our congregation’s healthcare workers valiantly fighting the pandemic.
 These include:

 - Masks will be worn by everyone in attendance 3 years of age or older.
 Please bring your own mask from home; if you forget, one will be provided for you.

 - Seating will occur only in pews marked with ribbon to maintain spacing.

 - There will be no congregational singing.
 Beginning in December 2021, vocal ensembles may perform at some 9am services on Sunday morning and at the 530pm and 700pm services on Christmas Eve.
 All vocalists are masked and vaccinated against covid-19.
 In addition, there will be limited congregational singing at the 530pm and 700pm services on Christmas Eve.

 - Services will be significantly shorter than normal (no more than 60 minutes).